r-breeden/PricePoint/README.md

 ## App Configuration

-Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.
+development.json X Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.

 For environments that require use of environment variables, you can supply variables as defined in `config/custom-environment-variables.json`.